nicklafferty/craftycody/content/life/park-city-ut.md

 So we decided to change that.

 We don't do a lot of "last minute" trips, but both of us had been talking about trying snowboarding for a while.
 We've both been skiing separately, but have never taken a mountain vacation together.
+And what better time to go to the mountains than in the winter?

 ## Gear